Refreshingly low humidity with plenty of sunshine through Wednesday

 After a sticky and stormy stretch to wrap up last week, the new week is kicking off on a much drier, sunnier, and comfier note.
-Step outside on Sunday and you'll immediately notice the refreshingly lower humidity levels, which should remain with us through the first half of the week.
-We'll have partly to mostly sunny skies each of the next four days, and while it will be on the cooler side compared to where we've been (near 90°) and where we should be for late July and early August (mid 80s), most of us will find the highs near 80 degrees very pleasant and comfy.
-A few very weak disturbances could touch off a sprinkle or shower tonight through early Tuesday, mainly points south and west, but any raindrop should be the exception to the otherwise dry and sunny rule we have in place through Wednesday.
+If you stepped outside on Sunday you immediately noticed the refreshingly lower humidity levels with comfortable afternoon high temperatures in the upper 70s to around 80 degrees along with mostly sunny skies.
+Similar conditions are expected through the first half of the week ahead.
+We'll have partly to mostly sunny skies through Wednesday, and while it will be on the cooler side compared to where we've been (near 90 degrees) and where we should be for late July and early August (mid 80s), most of us will find the highs near 80 degrees very pleasant and comfy.
+A few very weak disturbances could touch off a sprinkle or shower tonight through Tuesday, but any raindrop should be the exception to the otherwise dry and sunny rule we have in place through Wednesday.
 Clouds increase on Thursday, with humidity and rain chances also rising late Thursday and peaking on Friday, the only good chance of rain for the entire week.
-Enjoy one of the nicer, drier, and comfier stretches we've had all summer over the next four days!
+Enjoy one of the nicer, drier, and comfier stretches we've had all summer over the next several days!

 DETAILED FORECAST